 If you’re a member you can check or change the details we hold on your organisation.

 If you’re from a voluntary or community organisation based in Brighton, Hove, Adur or Worthing, you can apply to join us as a member.
 There are lots of benefits to being a member, including discounted and prioritised access to our services.
 Once your application has been approved your details will also appear in this directory.

 To advance education and, in particular, the education of people not in full time gainful employment, who are in their Third Age, residing in Lancing and Sompting and its surrounding locality.

-A service provided by Impetus, the Lay Assessors Scheme is commissioned by Brighton and Hove City Council to assist with quality control of independent home care services.
+Lay Assessors Scheme is a service provided by Healthwatch Brighton & Hove and commissioned by Brighton and Hove City Council to assist with quality control of independent home care services.
 We recruit and train volunteers who interview home care service users about their satisfaction with the care they receive.

 A Brighton-based social enterprise that delivers training and development to people who want to make a difference.
 We offer courses and experiential leadership programmes that enable people to learn key leadership skills.

 For the relief of poverty, particularly food poverty, in the Worthing area

 LET'S DANCE is a registered charity with the aim of promoting dance and physical activity for young people of all ages and abilities.
 We create performance opportunities for those with little or no experience and we offer classes and workshops.

 The Level Communities Forum works with local people and communities, and the Council to promote and protect The Level as a valued space; preserving the environmental, historical and cultural heritage of The Level for current and future generations.